Dr. Jon Kaiser

 The Results

-Now that her basic program was in place and she was improving, we spent most of the visit talking about the continuing need to practice strategic pacing and twice daily healing time.
-Since Candice had a demanding work schedule, and she was feeling better, it would be easy for her brain to convince her that it really wasn’t necessary to do these things every day.
+Now that her healing program was in place and she was improving, we spent most of the visit talking about the need to continue practicing strategic pacing and twice daily healing time.
+Since Candice had a demanding work schedule, it would be easy for her to start thinking it really wasn’t necessary to do these things every day.

 This is an important stage of the healing process.

-Many people suffering from fatigue and other symptoms of post-viral syndrome don’t realize that as they start feeling better, it’s important to stay disciplined with the program; to hold on to some of that new energy and direct it where the body needs it most.
-There’s a saying in holistic medicine that rings true…where your awareness goes, your energy flows.
+Many people suffering from chronic fatigue and other symptoms of post-viral syndrome do not realize that, as they start feeling better, they need to stay disciplined with the program.
+It’s important to hold on to some of that new energy.
+I tell my patients they should aim to hold onto 10-15% of their energy every day, so it can be used to continue fueling the healing process.

-The next month Candace reported additional improvement.
-“My daily headaches, frequent sore throats, low back pain and fatigue are all greatly improved.
-This week my bodywork practitioner said to me, “Candace, your body feels like you’ve been doing yoga every day for the past year!
+During the next month Candace reported additional improvement.
+“My headaches, frequent sore throats, low back pain and fatigue have all greatly improved.
+This week my bodywork practitioner said, “Candace, your body feels like you’ve been doing yoga every day for the past year!
 The range of motion in your joints has also significantly improved.”

-My instructions to Candace at this point were, “You've been suffering from ME/CFS for almost ten years.
-Keep working the program to deepen your healing.”
+My instructions to Candace at this point were, “You've been suffering from ME/CFS for ten years.
+Keep working the program every day to deepen your healing.”

 Two Steps Forward, One Step Back

-JK: Candace hadn’t told me that she was considering switching jobs.
-If she had, I probably would have counseled her not to make such a big change until she had become more stable.
+Candace hadn’t told me she was considering switching jobs.
+If she had, I probably would have counseled her not to make such a big change until she had made more improvement and stabilized.

 Candace had been at her previous job for several years and had mastered its tasks and social hierarchy.
-It was as if she was on auto pilot.
-She could work from home and set her own schedule.
-She had good working relationships with boss and coworkers.
+It was like she was on auto pilot.
+She could work from home and set her own schedule and she had a good working relationship with her boss and coworkers.

-In her new job, Candace needed to become acquainted with a whole new team of coworkers and she was scheduled for an upcoming training week of 12-hour days at the company’s headquarters in Boston.
+In her new job, Candace needed to become acquainted with a whole new team.
+She was now scheduled for an upcoming training week of several 12-hour days at the company’s headquarters in Boston soon.
 This is not what her doctor ordered!

 “We’re meeting today because I’m about to go to Portugal on a long-planned vacation with a friend of mine.
-And then, at the end of the vacation, I need to fly back to San Francisco for 3 days and then fly to my new Company’s headquarters in Boston for a week of intense training.
-I’m pretty much melting down right now as I look at what I must do.
+And then, at the end of the vacation, I need to fly back to San Francisco for 3 days and then fly to my new company headquarters in Boston for a week of intense training.
+I’m pretty much melting down right now as I look at what I need to do.
+Help!
 I need some advice.”

-JK: It’s almost inevitable a person with ME/CFS experiences a relapse after noticing initial improvement.
-Your body is done with the old patterns that used to govern its behavior.
-It needs you to do the things it needs to heal, or it will express its displeasure with a return of symptoms.
+It’s almost inevitable that a person with ME/CFS experiences a relapse after noticing initial improvement.
+Your body is done with the old patterns of behavior that may have contributed to your condition.
+It needs you to pay better attention and give it what it needs to heal, or it will express its displeasure with a return of symptoms.

-The occurrence of a relapse is your body’s way to communicate to you that may be slipping back into old, unwanted pattern of stress, dietary excess, unhealthy emotional relationships, etc.
+The occurrence of a relapse is your body’s way to communicate to you that you may be slipping back into old, unwanted patterns of stress, poor eating, over-exercising and relationship stress.

-I needed to coach Candace through her upcoming travel ordeal.
+I needed to help Candace through her upcoming hellacious travel schedule.

 “Is this a good friend that you’re going to Portugal with,” I asked.
 “Yes, why?”
 Candace answered.